Research - Presenting Abstracts

 In the unusual event of there being too many accepted submissions to exceed time or space available the abstract may be held over until the next meeting.
 In cases of oversubscription of acceptable abstracts for any meeting preference will be given to submissions from people who are already Associate Members.
 Although the abstract acceptance for the following meeting is guaranteed, the mode of presentation won’t be decided until all abstracts for that meeting are reviewed and scored.

-All correspondents submitting abstracts are informed of the results of the adjudication including, where appropriate, reasons for rejection or ammendments required.
+All correspondents submitting abstracts are informed of the results of the adjudication including, where appropriate, reasons for rejection or amendments required.

 Use of Abstracts by the Society

-Abstracts for completed work which attract the highest scores from the council reviewers (i.e. 6 points or higher) are published in Clinical Rehabilitation.
+Abstracts for completed work which attract the highest scores from the council reviewers (i.e. 6 points or higher) are published in Clinical Rehabilitation (subject to the approval of the editor).
 Presenters are given the opportunity to revise their abstract prior to publication in the light of questions of discussion during the meeting.

 In rare cases, even though an abstract has been accepted, the content of the paper is considered unacceptable, either by Council or the members of the Society, when it is presented at the meeting.